s-light/acme_ola_crosscompile/README.md

 ~/debian_jessie$ sudo rm target-rootfs/usr/bin/qemu-arm-static
 ```
 now copy your rootfs to the sd-card and test it:
-as last step you now can copy your new target-rootfs to the sd card:
 ```shell
 ~/debian_jessie$ sudo rsync -axHAX --progress target-rootfs/ /media/$USER/rootfs/
 ```